texfaq/texfaq.github.io/FAQ-ltxabbrv.md

 abbreviation's _name_ and its _value_, which provide most of what a user needs to know.
-The table also lists the abbreviation's _type_, which is a trickier concept: if you need to know, the only real confusion is that the abbreviations labelled 'defn' are defined using an `_xxxx_def` command.
+The table also lists the abbreviation's _type_, which is a trickier concept: if you need to know, the only real confusion is that the abbreviations labelled ''defn'' are defined using an `_xxxx_def` command.

 <table><tbody>